1950 British Columbia B-36 crash

 Sometime after midnight on 14 February 1950, a Convair B-36B, United States Air Force Serial Number 44-92075 assigned to the US 7th Bombardment Wing, Heavy at Carswell Air Force Base in Texas, crashed in northwestern British Columbia on Mount Kologet after jettisoning a Mark 4 nuclear bomb.
 This was the first such nuclear weapon loss in history.
-The B-36B had been en route from Eielson Air Force Base near Fairbanks, Alaska to Carswell AFB, more than 3,000 miles southeast, on a mission that included a simulated nuclear attack on San Francisco.
+The B-36B had been en route from Eielson Air Force Base near Fairbanks, Alaska, to Carswell AFB, more than 3,000 miles southeast, on a mission that included a simulated nuclear attack on San Francisco.

 Incident

-Convair B-36B 44-92075 was flying on a simulated nuclear strike combat mission against the Soviet Union.
+Convair B-36B 44-92075 was flying on a simulated nuclear strike combat mission by the Soviet Union.
 The B-36 took off on 13 February 1950 from Eielson AFB with a regular crew of 15 plus a Weaponeer and a Bomb Commander.
 The plan for the 24-hour flight was to fly over the North Pacific, due west of the Alaska panhandle and British Columbia, then head inland over Washington state and Montana.
-Here the B-36 would climb to 40000 ft for a simulated bomb run to southern California and then San Francisco, it would continue its non-stop flight to Fort Worth, Texas.
+Here the B-36 would climb to 40000 ft for a simulated bomb run to southern California and then San Francisco, and it would continue its non-stop flight to Fort Worth, Texas.
 The flight plan did not include any penetration of Canadian airspace.
 The aircraft carried a Mark 4 atomic bomb, containing a substantial quantity of natural uranium and 5000 lb of conventional explosives.
-According to the USAF, the bomb did not contain the plutonium core necessary for a nuclear detonation.
+The bomb did not contain the plutonium core necessary for a nuclear detonation.
+Until 1951, the US military had no nuclear cores in its possession, as they were still entirely in the custody of the U.S. Atomic Energy Commission.
+The flight did contain a "dummy capsule," a simulated container for a nuclear core (filled with lead), which was recovered much later.